CatalogueLegacies/antconc.github.io/_episodes/08-comparing.md

 >>2.
 The unique vocabulary for *BM Satires* are: `*transcribed*`, `*bracketed*`, his, are, he, an, which, inscribed.
 >>3.
 The shared vocabulary is: the, of, in, a, and, with, on, at, to, from, is, by.
 >>4.
 You may have a number of questions.
 But the first should be to check the assumptions that stand out.
 So, for *IAMS Photos*, is it correct that most descriptions are of photographs of people and scenes? (they are) And for *BM Satires*, do the descriptions contain a high frequency of named male individuals? (they do) From there, we might ask more specific questions: do the descriptions in *IAMS Photos* contain details of individuals within groups? given their frequency, what role does transcribed text play in the flow of the descriptions in *BM Satires*
->>>* All the shares vocabulary are function words, and there is little that is remarkable about their composition.
+>>>* All the shared vocabulary are function words, and there is little that is remarkable about their composition.
 We may, however, note that words like "or" (that might incidate uncertainty of attribution) and "it" (that could be considered an imprecise placeholder for information) are absent in both cases from the 25 most frequent words (indeed, from the 50 most frequent).
 Keep this in mind as we move to the next part of the episode.
 >{: .solution}
 {: .challenge}